freddyfokkk/projects/README.md

 # Data Analytics Portfolio 📊

-Welcome to my data analytics and predictive modelling showcase repository.
-This repository contains end-to-end data science projects focused on supply chain optimization and urban transportation analysis.
+Welcome to my data science portfolio.
+This repository contains end-to-end data analytics and predictive modeling projects, each accompanied by business summaries or project progress updates designed to showcase critical thinking, structural problem-solving, and data-driven solutions to real-world business challenges.

 ---